Frederick William I of Prussia: Relationship with Frederick II

-Marriage and family
+Marriage and issue

 Frederick William married his first cousin Sophia Dorothea of Hanover, George II's younger sister (daughter of his uncle, King George I of Great Britain and Sophia Dorothea of Celle) on 28 November 1706.
 Frederick William was faithful to his wife but they did not have a happy marriage: Sophia Dorothea feared his unpredictable and sometimes violent temper and resented him, both for allowing her no influence or independence at court, and for refusing to marry her children to their English cousins.
 She also abhorred his cruelty towards their son and heir Frederick (with whom she was close), although rather than trying to mend the relationship between father and son she quietly spurred Frederick on in his defiance.
 They had fourteen children, including: